honghan-dev/web3-security-journey/2025/September/Citrea/report.md

 ### Why I missed this and how to spot this

-1. Didn't understand the network connection of the protocol.
+1. Didn't understand the network connection of the protocol, go through how protocol request data from other node.
 2. Ensure there's proper `timeout`, limit bound on receiving blocks.